siddhbhatt/presentationToolSuitewithCV/README.md

 The tool performs the following:
 (1) Opens ppt in slide show mode (pl open 1 ppt at a time)
 (2) Allows to control cursor by finger tip of your right hand
-(3) Moves slides with the commands defined in rules
+(3) Moves slides with the action words defined in rules

 ### [Please see demo video](https://www.youtube.com/watch?v=X1D0ceIVELw)